 To the author's knowledge the first who formulated a model for the stochastic process of serial correlation of mechanical characteristics in timber were RIBERHOLT AND MADSEN (1979).
 They created a two-level hierarchical model with equicorrelation between local strength increments.
 Then they discussed the occurrence of weak zones in accordance with the yearly longitudinal growth increment typical for Norway spruce.
 Thereby a weak zone was associated with a knot cluster.
 The occurrence was modelled by a Poisson-process.
-Thus the distance between weak zones follows a Exponential distribution.
-The strength between weak zones was kept constant and equal to the highest strength of the weak zones.
+Thus the distance between weak zones follows an Exponential distribution.
+The strength between weak zones was kept constant and equal to the highest strength of the weak zones within each specific board.
+Thus the failure of a board can only occur at weak zones.
 This was suggested as assumption sufficiently accurate for modelling length effects so far every sawn timber specimen contains at least one increment, at least one weak zone.
 The distribution parameters for the strength of weak zones were gained from standard tests on boards with known quantity of weak zones as well as from estimates of longitudinal local strength profiles based on non-destructively determined grading parameters like local density and local E-modulus.
 As already discussed in section 5.1.1 beside the fact that Poisson and Exponential distribution models failed in representing the number and distance between weak zones, respectively, RIBERHOLT AND MADSEN (1979) decided to use them in their weak zone model.
-From tests it was observed that the skewness of strength distribution of the weakest section within tested length ( $\rightarrow$ serial system!) is higher than that of the weak section strength itself.
+From tests it was observed that the skewness of strength distribution of the weakest section within tested length (\rightarrow serial system!) is higher than that of the weak section strength itself.
 Note: This follows directly from extreme value theory and the concentration of minimum values in serial systems.
-Tests of RIBERHOLT AND MADSEN (1979) showed an overall pairwise serial correlation of $r = 0.14 \div 0.49$ .
-In reference to DITLEVSEN (1978) who postulated that the error of assuming independency between correlated sub-elements in case of $r \le 0.5$ is relatively small, RIBERHOLT AND MADSEN (1979) assumed iid local strengths.
+Tests of RIBERHOLT AND MADSEN (1979) showed an overall pairwise serial correlation of $r = 0.14 \div 0.49$.
+In reference to DITLEVSEN (1978) who postulated that the error of an assumed independency between correlated sub-elements in case of $r \le 0.5$ is relatively small, RIBERHOLT AND MADSEN (1979) modelled local strengths as iid.

-To account for material inherent correlation, in particular for modelling length effects LEICESTER (1985) discussed the modification of WD through adaptation of WD-shape parameter by scaling it proportional to the given correlation.
+To account for material inherent correlation, in particular for modelling length effects, Leicester (1985) discussed the modification of WD through adaptation of WD-shape parameter by scaling it proportional to the given correlation.
 In doing so he preconditions equicorrelation, with strength of two sub-elements as independent realisations but common and equal dependent on a basic value of the element itself.
 Thereby inconsistency is given by fitting a WD on test data assuming independency between the sub-elements but afterwards adaptation of the shape parameter by consideration of a certain amount of spatial correlation (WILLIAMSON, 1992).
 KLINE ET AL. (1986) modeled the longitudinal variability of local $E{m,0,i}$ -values between 762 mm long segments by means of a second-order Markov-chain.
-SHOWALTER ET AL. (1987) enlarged KLINE's model by inclusion of longitudinal variation in $f{t,0,i}$ .
+SHOWALTER ET AL. (1987) enlarged KLINE's model by inclusion of longitudinal variation in $f{t,0,i}$.
 They combined KLINE's Markov-process for $E{m,0,i}$ with the regression model given in WOESTE ET AL. (1979) to estimate $f{t,0,i}$ -values based on a weighted least squares regression.
-The residues of the regression model were thereby parallel modelled as a 1st-order Markov-chain.
+The residues of the regression model were thereby parallel modelled as a 1^{st} -order Markov-chain.